 Earning of 42,000 surplus is an event; also having the inventories in hand is another event, while purchase and sale of goods, investment of money and payment of rent are transactions.

+Similarly, a municipal corporation got government grant 500 lakhs for adult education; it spent 250 lakhs for purchasing literacy kits, paid 200 lakhs to the tutors and is left with a balance of 50 lakhs.
+These are also transactions and events.
 Similarly, the Central Government raised money through taxes, paid salaries to the employees, and spent on various developmental activities.
 Whenever receipts of the Government are more than expenses it has surplus, but if expenses are more than receipts it runs in deficit.
 Here raising money through various sources can be termed as transaction and surplus or deficit at the end of the accounting year can be termed as an event.